 The Minor consists of twenty-eight units of course work, at least twenty of which must be upper-division.
-Courses required by a student s major may not be applied toward the minor.
 Up to 2 courses for the minor may be taken on a Pass/Not Pass basis (upper or lower division).
 Students must earn at least a letter grade of C- in the remaining 5 or more courses used for the minor.

 The Marine Science minor places a strong emphasis on a rigorous natural science foundation; thus, several of the upper division courses related to the minor have significant prerequisites.
 Students planning the minor should check catalog course descriptions carefully and should meet with advising staff in the Marine Science Program office.